 How to Grow Radicchio

-Depending on your USDA zone, radicchio may be grown as a spring, summer or fall vegetable but the most common red leaf heading radicchio does best grown in cool temperatures.
-Radicchio is frost tolerant for a short period of time and growing temperatures may range as great as from 30-90 degrees Fahrenheit.
+Depending on your USDA zone, radicchio may be grown as a spring, summer or fall vegetable, but the most common red leaf heading radicchio does best grown in cool temperatures.
+Radicchio is frost tolerant for a short period of time and growing temperatures may range as great as from 30-90 F. (-1-32 C.).
 However, higher temperatures for any length of time will burn the leaves of the radicchio.

 Radicchio can be direct seeded or transplanted depending on the time of year and what climate you are in.
-If transplanting, start the seeds indoors 4-6 weeks before transplantation.
+If transplanting, start the seeds indoors four to six weeks before transplantation.
 Generally, you should direct sow after the danger of frost has passed.
 Plants should be 8-12 inches apart in the row depending on the cultivar.

 Maturation occurs around the 125-130 day mark.
 Radicchio plants need a constant amount of irrigation due to their shallow roots and to encourage the growth of the tender shoots.